Subaward Policy

 It is the College’s policy to mitigate risk by pre-qualifying a potential Subrecipient so that a variety of financial and organizational information is known about the Subrecipient early in the process.

-As part of the risk assessment, in addition to requesting the above mentioned required documents, the Director will obtain a completed Subrecipient Commitment Form from the intended Subrecipient to learn more about the financial and nonfinancial compliance processes and internal controls of the other institution.
+As part of the risk assessment, in addition to requesting the above-mentioned required documents, the Associate Director will obtain a completed Subrecipient Commitment Form from the intended Subrecipient to learn more about the financial and nonfinancial compliance processes and internal controls of the other institution.
 The Director will also review the Federal Audit Clearinghouse to ascertain the results of the intended Subrecipient’s most recent A-133 audit and will search public records for debarment.

-The Director will pass results of the inquiries along to the Controller or the Controller’s designee.
-If the Vice President for Finance and Business, the Controller or the Controller’s designee determines there are minimal risks based on the information received, the Office of Academic Affairs will move
+The Associate Director will pass results of the inquiries along to the Senior Grants Accountant.
+If the Vice President for Finance and Business, the Controller or the Senior Grants Accountant determines there are minimal risks based on the information received, the Office of Academic Affairs will move forward with the proposal and include the subaward.
+If it is determined that disclosed noncompliance or material weakness pose significant risks, The College of Wooster will not include the subaward in

 the grant proposal.

-PIs/PDs will then have enough time to find alternate ways to work on grants with the other institutions.
+College of Wooster PIs/PDs are encouraged to provide information to the Associate Director and the Senior Grants Accountant about a potential subaward early in the process of planning for a grant.
+Should there be a determination that it is too risky for the College to contract with the potential Subrecipient, Wooster PIs/PDs will then have enough time to find alternate ways to work on grants with the other institutions.
 Wooster PIs/PDs are also encouraged whenever possible to submit collaborative grants proposals instead of proposals with subawards as collaborative grants involve less risk and cost for the College to administer than grants with subawards.

 Execution of Awarded Grants